vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the Sun and the Moon; in early morning worship Vāyu on a pure spot, at midday worship Sun in fire and at sunset worship Moon in water; for one year; he secures heaven; if performed for three years, performer stays in heaven for five thousand years; if performed for twelve years, then he goes to heaven for a lakh of years; HV I. 457-479 (from

 Vi.
 Dh.).
-Rūjyāptidaśami-begin on K. śu.
+Rūjyāptidaśamī-begin on K. śu.
 10; worship of Keśava in the

 form of the ten Viśve-devas (viz.
 Kratu, Daksa &c.) in mandalas or images (of gold or silver); at end (of year) donate gold; ho secures the world of Viṣṇu and then becomes a king or best of brāhmaṇas; HV I. 965-66 (from Vi.
 Dh.).
 For the names of the ten Viśve-devas, vide H. of Dh. vol. IV